BrianStefanovich/Personal-Site/content/blog/Test/Post.md

 ### ¿Por que se ve desordenado?

 Una de las primeras cosas en las que pienso al entrar al sitio web, es en desorden.
-El principio de dominancia nos da herramientas para entender que es lo que sucede:
+El principio de dirección y dominancia nos dan herramientas para entender que es lo que sucede:

-> ### Dominance
+> #### Dominance
 > The principle of dominance creates visual interest in a composition by drawing the viewer’s eye to an important element in the composition.
 When an element is dominant in a composition, it is one of the first things your eye is drawn to.
 It acts almost like a magnet when you first lay eyes on the composition.
 It also acts as an anchor – you keep returning to it as you explore other parts of the composition.

+> #### Direction
+> The principle of direction helps guide the viewer’s eye throughout the composition and helps keep the viewer looking at the design piece.
+Direction can be established pretty explicitly through lines (and sometimes even arrows!), but sometimes more implicitly through shapes, shading, or even invisible alignment within the composition.

  Si bien hay una estructura y un orden, por alguna razón el ojo no entiende por donde empezar, ni encuentra lugares comodos donde posarsrse.
 Si miramos el header veremos que esta construido por tres filas.
 La superior, enlista las marcas con las que trabajan, pero no es clickeable.
 El verdadero menú, es la fila inferior, que tiene la misma altura y la misma fuente que la superior, pero por la elección de colores, se encuentra en segundo órden.
 Estoy seguro de que muchos usuarios confundieron mas de una vez, la fila azul con el menu de navegación.